-ASX Recommendation 1.3 - A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.

-Non-Executive Directors are appointed under a formal letter which sets out the key terms and conditions of their appointment, including the term, time commitment and details of remuneration along with information on their requirement to disclose directors' interests and comply with key corporate policies, when they can seek independent professional advice, indemnity and insurance arrangements and their rights of access to corporate information, as well as ongoing confidentiality obligations.
+A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+Non-Executive Directors are appointed under a formal letter which sets out the key terms and conditions of their appointment, including the term, time commitment and details of their remuneration along with information on their requirement to disclose Director interests and comply with key corporate policies, when they can seek independent professional advice, indemnity and insurance arrangements and their rights of access to corporate information, as well as ongoing confidentiality obligations.